 What is PILON?

-(PILON) Payment in lieu of notice is a term that refers to a payment made to an employee instead of a notice period.
-There are significant differences between a PILON and Garden Leave.
+(PILON) Payment in Lieu of Notice refers to a payment made to an employee in replacement of a notice period.
+There are significant differences between a PILON and garden leave.

 What is the difference between PILON and garden leave?